hperrin/nymph-sudoku/README.md

 I solved it by just saving the empty board after it's calculated.

 I didn't realize that my affinity fix gave the board a predictable pattern.
-I fixed that by swapping around the affinities.
+I fixed that by continuously swapping around the affinities.
+Now the function takes an average of just under a second to complete a board, but they are much less prone to recognizable patterns.